-For more information about WISE, please visit https://woodbury.edu/academics/resources/wise/, or contact Raida Gatten at raida.gatten@woodbury.edu or 818.252.5218.
+For more information about WISE, please visit https://woodbury.edu/academics/resources/wise/, or contact Edward Rivas, edward.rivas@woodbury.edu or 818.252.5122.

 Academic Support

 FACULTY ADVISORS

 Ensuring students have the resources to understand their curricula and register for classes to promote timely graduation is of the utmost importance to Woodbury University.
 As such, faculty advisors are assigned to each student to help them navigate their course selections and schedules.
 Faculty advisors serve as mentors and guide students in their choice of internship opportunities in order to prepare them for their chosen professions.